benrotenberg/erc-senses/src/_includes/members.md

 Current members
 ===============

-* [Benjamin Rotenberg](https://www.phenix.cnrs.fr/spip.php?article271) is the principal investigator of the project.
+* [Benjamin Rotenberg](https://phenix.cnrs.fr/en/directory/?uid=benjamin-rotenberg) is the principal investigator of the project.

 * Minh-Thé Hoang Ngoc is a PhD student, working on mesoscopic simulations of ionic current fluctuations through nanotubes.

-* Iurii Chubak is a post-doctoral research associate, working on molecular simulations of electric field gradient fluctuations in electrolytes, to understand the NMR relaxation of quadrupolar nuclei.

 * Giovanni Pireddu is a post-doctoral research associate, working on mesoscopic simulations of electrode-electrolyte interfaces, to understand nano-electrochemistry experiments.